oskar2517/display-tubes/content/nomotron/STC-G10-241E/index.md

     - top-view
 ---

-The STC G10/241E is an early neon-filled Nomotron counting tube allowing for up to 20,000 counts/second.
+The G10/241E is a neon-filled Nomotron made by the British manufacturer STC and capable of speeds of up to 20,000 counts/second.
 It operates in a unidirectional, single-pulse mode, advancing the discharge by one position with each pulse and featuring ten stable positions.
 Unlike conventional decadic counting tubes (Dekatrons), its guiding electrodes are concealed behind a metal shell.
-Only the stable cathodes are visible through circular openings, each marked with its corresponding value on a transparent mica shield.
+Only the ten stable cathodes are visible through circular openings, each marked with its corresponding value on a transparent mica shield.

 The tube features a specialized socket design based on the B12A socket, incorporating an additional central pin that connects to the tube's anode.

-This particular unit includes two handwritten markings: one labeled "162" in the center of the mica shield and another, "B129CW," etched into the metal shell.
-The production of these tubes likely required significant manual craftsmanship.

-A full scan of the document "STC Valves Appilcation Report - G10/241E" containing much more information on the tube can be found [here](/documents/g10-241e-application-report/).
+A full scan of the document "STC Valves Appilcation Report - G10/241E" containing much more information on this tube is available [here](/documents/g10-241e-application-report/).

 ### Key Specifications